Read & Sign the Creed

 Scroll down to find the link to sign the creed.

-This solemn creed is to address the deep harm and division that racism has brought to this world; to acknowledge and repent of how the Church has too often been complicit in racial oppression and neglectful of the pursuit of true and complete justice; to lament that pain continues to be inflicted as injustice and oppression toward Black and Brown communities persists within social and political systems and at the hands of individuals as well as social and political systems in the United States (Habakkuk 1:2-5); to heal that which has been broken…
+This solemn creed is to address the deep harm and division that racism has brought to this world; to acknowledge and repent of how the Church has too often been complicit in racial oppression and neglectful of the pursuit of true and complete justice; to lament that pain continues to be inflicted as injustice and oppression toward Black and Brown communities persists within social and political systems in the United States and at the hands of individuals.
+(Habakkuk 1:2-5); to heal that which has been broken…

 The Lord made it clear to His followers that when those who are most vulnerable and those who suffer injustice encounter the people of God, they should not just be met with religious practices and tradition-filled gatherings (Amos 5:21-24).
 Instead, those in need of relief would find people who declare as well as deliver God’s justice, His mercy, His truth, and His peace (Psalm 85:10, Micah 6:8; Proverbs 31:8-9).